joeworkman/paperless-install/README.md

 ## Installing Paperless

-In order to get the Paperless environment properly setup on your machine, you will need to install the XCode command line tools.
+In order to get the Paperless environment properly setup on your machine, you will need to install the Xcode command line tools.
 That may sound scary but its pretty simple to do.
 Once you have done that, you can proceed with the installation of Paperless.

-### Installing XCode Command Line Tools
+### Installing Xcode Command Line Tools

-1. Install XCode from the Mac App Store
+1. Install Xcode from the Mac App Store
-2. Launch XCode
+2. Launch Xcode
-3. XCode will require you to install "Device Support"
+3. Xcode will require you to install "Device Support"
-4. Open XCode Preferences & go to the Downloads tab
+4. Open Xcode Preferences & go to the Downloads tab
 5. Click the install button next to "Command Line Tools"
-6. Quit XCode after the installation is complete.
+6. Quit Xcode after the installation is complete.

 ### Installing Paperless